 The Burbs is a movie starring Tom Hanks.

 20. Final Rule – Remember, only the subject affects the verb!

 For more examples, check out Examples of Subject Verb Agreement.

 In reality, however, the concept of standard American English is really the privileging of a particular dialect of English that originates from the Ohio River Valley.
 This is the dialect of English that the anchors of the nightly news speak and that we base our notions of correct and incorrect grammar on.
-It is important to recognize that no grammar is any more correct or incorrect than any other on a functional level, and our notions of correct and incorrect are culturally constructed.
+It is important to recognize that no grammar usage is any more correct or incorrect than any other on a functional level, and our notions of correct and incorrect are culturally constructed.